nickmonad/bips.dev/web/content/8/index.md

 version WITHOUT any special "mutable" key, provided they are listed among the template's "vbavailable" and (when clearing is desired) NOT included as a bit in "vbrequired".
-Servers MUST set bits in "vbrequired" for deployments in MUST\_SIGNAL state, to ensure blocks produced are valid.
+Servers MUST set bits in "vbrequired" for deployments in MUST_SIGNAL state, to ensure blocks produced are valid.

-Softfork deployment names listed in "rules" or as keys in "vbavailable" may be prefixed by a '\!' character.
+Softfork deployment names listed in "rules" or as keys in "vbavailable" may be prefixed by a '!' character.
 Without this prefix, GBT clients may assume the rule will not impact usage of the template as-is; typical examples of this would be when previously valid transactions cease to be valid, such as BIPs 16, 65, 66, 68, 112, and 113.
 If a client does not understand a rule without the prefix, it may use it unmodified for